The UT Dallas Callier Center houses a variety of research laboratories focusing on communication sciences and disorders.

 Work in the Language and Literacy Laboratory focuses primarily on preschool-aged children, with an emphasis on research in preliteracy development, socialization, assessment and intervention.

-The Pediatric Speech and Language Lab is home to studies of speech and language in children, including the factors that influence the development of speech and language skills and prevention, early identification and treatment of speech and language disorders.
+The Speech, Language, Cognition and Communication Lab is home to studies of speech and language in children, including the factors that influence the development of speech and language skills and prevention, early identification and treatment of speech and language disorders.

 Preverbal Communication Projects Laboratory